AbstractUmbra/abstractumbra.github.io/_posts/2023-01-29-sync-command-example.md

 {% endhighlight %}

 The code above is freely given by me, and entirely unlicensed.
 Do what you will with it, I only ask if you make improvements then you share it with the rest of us!

+Editor's note:-
+Please feel free to switch out the type annotations for `commands.Context` to your `Context` subclass if you have one.
+The rest of the annotations actually do things at runtime within d.py!